mku11/Salmon-AES-CTR/README.md

 [Package Management](https://github.com/mku11/Salmon-AES-CTR/blob/main/docs/Package_Management.md)

 ### Contributions ###
-Unfortunately I cannot accept any code contributions.
+Unfortunately I cannot accept any code contributions for this project.
 Though, bugs and security reports are more than welcome!
 If you have a request for a new features open an issue.